in2code-de/in2publish_core/Documentation/Events/VoteIfSearchingForRelatedRecordsByFlexFormShouldBeSkipped.md

 ## Possibilities

 You can skip the whole FlexForm relation resolving by voting "Yes" in your EventListener.
-If you want to skip a single property from the FlexForm, you should use `VoteIfSearchingForRelatedRecordsByFlexFormPropertyShouldBeSkipped` instead.

 ### Example